Culinary training for International Cuisines in the Philippines taught by International Instructors

 5. Chinese Cuisine

-Students learn regional differentiation, Cantonese precision versus Sichuan heat.
+Students learn regional differentiation, such as Cantonese precision versus Sichuan heat.
 Training includes:

 6. Japanese Cuisine